aafriedmann/adam-friedmann/order-meal.md

                 "sides": [ // limit of 2
                     {
                         "type": "frenchFries",
-                        "size": "L" // S, M, L (small included in price, M and L add to price) },
+                        "size": "large" // S, M, L (small included in price, M and L add to price) },
                     {
                         "type": "none", //No need for this.